AaveChain/FestivalTicketNFT/README.md

 **Execute the sellTicket Transaction Again:**

-After approving the allowance, go back to Remix or your preferred method of interacting with the smart contract.
+After approving the allowance, go back to Remix or our preferred method of interacting with the smart contract.
 In the "sellTicket" function, use the same values you provided earlier:
 "to" should be the buyer's address.
 "tokenId" should be the ID of the ticket you want to sell.
 "price" should still be "1100000000000000000" (1.1 Ether).
 Click the "transact" button to execute the transaction.

-Now, with the allowance approved, the smart contract will be able to transfer the specified amount of Ether from your address to the contract when you execute the "sellTicket" function.
+Now, with the allowance approved, the smart contract will be able to transfer the specified amount of Ether from our address to the contract when you execute the "sellTicket" function.
 This should allow you to complete the ticket sale successfully.

 In this step, you'll sell tickets to other buyers at a price you specify.
 Here's the flow: